-J: Now let me tell you one other thing.
+JOHN: Now let me tell you one other thing.
 I believe that when a person comes to faith in Jesus Christ, they don’t have the option to accept Him just as Savior and keep self on the throne.
-See, that’s the argument with the carnal-Christian idea is that you can be saved and not necessarily have a changed life cause you’re still running your life.
+See that’s the argument with the carnal-Christian idea is that you can be saved and not necessarily have a changed life, cause you’re still running your life.
 In other words, it’s as if salvation is only forensic.
-In other words, it’s just God writing your name on the list and saying, “Well, he’s saved," nothing changes.
+In other words, it’s just God writing your name on the list and saying, “Well, he’s saved.”
+Nothing changes.

-Q: Cause along that lines I heard a teaching that we can’t lose our salvation but we could lose our sanctification.
+QUESTIONER: Cause along that lines I heard a teaching that we can’t lose our salvation, but we could lose our sanctification.
 How does that relate at all?

-J: Well, lose is probably not the right word.
-You can’t lose your salvation, but you can...
+JOHN: Well, lose is probably not the right word.
+You can’t lose your salvation, but you can –

-QUESTIONER: No, not your – you can’t lose your salvation, but I heard a saying that you can lose your sanctification, your holiness, your set-apartness, is that...would that be being disobedient?
+QUESTIONER: No, not your – you can’t lose your salvation, but I heard – saying that you can lose your sanctification, your holiness, your set-apartness, is that – would that be being disobedient?

-J: Well, you can be disobedient, yeah.
+JOHN: Well, you can be disobedient, yeah.
 Just keep it simple.
-When you’re saved, it’s a total transformation, Christ is on the throne of your life and you’re either obedient or disobedient.
-If you’re disobedient, you’re not holy...if you’re obedient, you are.
+When you’re saved, it’s a total transformation.
+Christ is on the throne of your life and you’re either obedient or disobedient.
+If you’re disobedient, you’re not holy; if you’re obedient, you are.
 Okay?

-J: I’m...I’m trying to write this book and get it finished, so you keep praying for me and it will cover a lot of these things.
+JOHN: I’m...I’m trying to write this book and get it finished, so you keep praying for me and it will cover a lot of these things.
+Okay?

-QUESTION: Hi, John.
+QUESTIONER: Hi, John.
 My name is Dennis and in Revelation 7 there is a listing of the twelve tribes of Israel.
-And they left, the writer John left out the tribe Dan and Ephraim, and I was wondering why he did that, if you knew?
-And before you answer that, I’m not asking this as a mere technicality, a rabbi brought this up and he apparently thought it was a big problem.
+And they left – the writer John left out the tribe Dan and Ephraim, and I was wondering why he did that, if you knew?
+And before you answer that, I’m not asking this as a mere technicality.
+A rabbi brought this up and he apparently thought it was a big problem.

-J: And you tell them I told them to give you the tape for nothing.
+JOHN: Good.
+Here’s what I want you to do.
+I want you to go to the tape room, after this service, and you tell them I told them to give you the tape for nothing.
 Okay?
 Because that’s something that’s very, very important.
-And there’s a clear explanation of that, okay?
+And there’s a clear explanation of that.
+Okay?
 And I’d like you to get it in the context of the whole lesson.
 Will you do that?
-Just ask for the tape on Revelation 7:1 to...or 4 to 8.
+Just ask for the tape on Revelation 7:1 to – or 4 to 8.

-QUESTION: Hi, John.
+QUESTIONER: Hi, John.
 My name is Mary.
-My question is in Acts 2:4 it talks...and 1 Corinthians 12...it talks about the tongue as a spiritual gift.
+My question is in Acts 2:4 it talks – and 1 Corinthians 12, it talks about the tongue as a spiritual gift.
 My question is, how is the tongue supposed to be used today and how can we misuse it?

 CHRIS: She wants to know about the gift of tongues.
 And how is it to be used and is it being misused, that’s the question.

-Well, I think the people who are speaking in what they call tongues can be explained in many ways.
-One, I think much of it is learned behavior...just learned behavior.
+Now you say, well what is it that people are doing today?
+Well I think the people who are speaking in what they call tongues can be explained in many ways.
+One, I think much of it is learned behavior – just learned behavior.
 They learn how to do it.
-They’re in a group that does it...in fact, I’ve heard it in many places around the country and I’ve listened to it on tape.
-When I was working on the book I got involved in studying some of the reports of it and it’s very interesting that much of it is the same language and the same repeated symbols.
+They’re in a group that does it.
+In fact, I’ve heard it in many places around the country and I’ve listened to it on tape.
+When I was working on the book I got involved in studying some of the reports of it, and it’s very interesting that much of it is the same language and the same repeated symbols.
 It is a non-language.
 But it is very often learned behavior.

 JOHN: Okay, you asked about Luke?

-J: We’re going to take this question, by the way, and then one more and then I have some things to share with you.
+JOHN: We’re going to take this question, by the way, and then one more and then I have some things to share with you.
 What is it?
+Luke –?

-Q: The question is is there any relationship between the things that Peter went through and the things that Job went through?
+QUESTIONER: The question is, is there any relationship between the things that Peter went through and the things that Job went through?